xnuinside/simple-ddl-parser/README.md

 So I remembered about Parser in Fakeme and just extracted it & improved.

 ## Changelog
+**v0.17.0**
+1. All dependencies were updated for the latest version.
+2. Added base support for CREATE [BIGFILE | SMALLFILE] [TEMPORARY] TABLESPACE
+3. Added support for create table properties like `TABLESPACE user_data ENABLE STORAGE IN ROW CHUNK 8K RETENTION CACHE`
+4. Added support for CREATE DATABASE statement

 **v0.16.3**
 1. Fixed issue then using columns names equals some tokens like, for example, `key` caused the error.
 But still words 'foreign' and 'constraint' as column names cause the empty result.
 I hope they rarely used.